Glass Artist Residency

 The Residency will encompass the entire 2019 Fall semester (Aug.
 19 - Dec.
 13).

-This one semester long residency invites a professional artist who primarily works with glass to pursue artistic research at Southern Illinois University Carbondale.
+This one-semester long residency invites a professional artist who primarily works with glass to pursue artistic research at Southern Illinois University Carbondale.
 The artist-in-residence program is one of the activities that promotes a vibrant creative environment in the SIU Glass program.
-During the Residency, the artist is invited to participate in all aspects of academic activities in the program including: reviews, critiques, demonstrations, collaborations, in addition to working side by side with students in the glass studio.
-An exhibition on the SIU campus will be awarded to the resident artist towards the end of the term.
+During the Residency, the artist is invited to participate in all aspects of our program’s academic activities including reviews, critiques, demonstrations, and collaborations, as well as work side by side with students in the glass studio.
+Additionally, towards the end of the residency the artist will be awarded a solo exhibition with the outcome of the residency on the SIU campus.

 The Glass program provides a personal studio space and access to all glass facilities for the artist's creative research.
-Available studio facilities at SIU include a hot glass studio, a variety of kilns, and a cold working studio.
-Previous seven artist-in-residence since 2009 includes Amy Rueffert, Jennifer Halvorson, Takeshi Fukunishi, Scott Chaseling, Anne Petters, Aya Oki, and Joshua Hershman.
-SIU Glass and Southern Glass Works fund the artist with $4,000 for all expenses of the residency and the artist will be responsible for any costs exceeding this amount.
-The artist will be responsible for renting her/his own local apartment during the residency.
+Available studio facilities at SIU include a hot shop, a variety of kilns, and a coldworking studio.
+Since 2009 SIU has hosted eight resident artists: Amy Rueffert, Jennifer Halvorson, Takeshi Fukunishi, Scott Chaseling, Anne Petters, Aya Oki, Joshua Hershman, and David Levi.
+SIU Glass and our student run organization (Southern Glass Works) fund the artist with $4,000 towards the expenses of the residency.
+The artist will be responsible for any additional costs as well as their own housing during the residency.

 Applications must include the following: